 - Olive oil, salt, pepper, sweet paprika, and rosemary are my standard roast potato seasoning.

-- I use it most of the time when roasting potatoes, so often that my son already knows himself what spices to reach for when he’s helping me cook.
+- I use it most of the time when roasting potatoes, so often that my son already knows what spices to reach for when he’s helping me cook.

 - But there are many other spices you can use when making oven-roasted vegetables of any kind.

-- Try an Italian or French herb mixture instead of the rosemary, add some cayenne pepper or chili flakes for a bit of heat (I especially love chili when adding the Brussels sprouts to the roasted potatoes).
+- Try an Italian or French herb mixture instead of the rosemary, and add some cayenne pepper or chili flakes for a bit of heat (I especially love chili when adding the Brussels sprouts to the roasted potatoes).

 - You can even go Indian and spice the vegetables with your favorite curry powder or with a mixture of ground cumin, ground coriander, and turmeric.
 Garam masala is always great.

-- Recently I used this amazing Baharat spice mixture to flavor oven-roasted vegetables and a nice Moroccan flavor can be achieved by using some Ras-el-Hanout.
+- Recently I used this amazing Baharat spice mixture to flavor oven-roasted vegetables, and a nice Moroccan flavor can be achieved by using some Ras-el-Hanout.

-- Really, when it comes to seasoning the sky is the limit.
+- Really, when it comes to seasoning, the sky is the limit.
 Experiment and find your favorite combination.

 How to serve?